wan monitoring

 With a network monitoring platform, you can get visibility into QoS.
 This can be done by using advanced flow technologies to see the marking.
 For example, in the case of VOIP, the traffic should be marked as expedited forwarding (EF).
 Also, we need to be visible in the queueing, and shaping is also critical.
 You can assume that the user phones automatically market the traffic as EF.

 Still, a misconfiguration at one of the switches in the data path could be remarking this to best efforts.
 Once you have all this data, you must collect and store it.
-The monitoring platform needs to be able to scale, especially for global customers, and to collect information for large environments.
+The monitoring platform must scale, especially for global customers, and collect information for large environments.
 Flow can be challenging.
 What if you have 100,000 flow records per second?

 WAN capacity planning

 You also need to know the sites.
-A network monitoring platform will allow you to look at sites and understand bandwidth usage across your service providers.
-This will enable you to identify what your critical sites are.
-You will want to have various sites and have a cross-section of other sites that may be on satellite connection or LTE, especially with retail.
-So look for varying sites, and learn about problematic sites where your users have problems with applications that are good candidates for proof of concepts.
+A network monitoring platform will allow you to look at sites and understand bandwidth usage across your service providers, enabling you to identify your critical sites.
+You will want various sites and a cross-section of other sites on satellite connection or LTE, especially with retail.
+So, look for varying sites and learn about problematic sites where your users have problems with applications that are good candidates for proof of concept.

 Your network performance management software will give you visibility into what sites to include in your proof of concept.
 This platform will tell you what sites are critical and which are problematic in terms of performance and would be a good mix for a proof of concept.
 When you get inappropriate sites in the mix, you will immediately see the return on investment (ROI) for SD-WAN.
 So uptime will increase, and you will see this immediately.
 But for this to be in effect, you first need a baseline.